Who Is This Credit Card Best For?

 - Identity theft resolution services

 The Bank of Missouri doesn’t offer a mobile app for the Milestone credit card, and it doesn’t offer 24/7 customer service—most competitors have both.
 You can reach customer service at 866-453-2636 every day from 6:00 a.m. to 6:00 p.m.
-Pacific Time.
+Pacific Time, via regular mail, or via a contact form on the bank’s website.

 While the card can help you build your credit history, it doesn’t provide access to your credit score to help you keep track of your progress.